 - Second Teaching Area: Computing Technology: Software Design

 In addition to these areas, graduates of this program also will be qualified to teach the Year 7-8 Technology Mandatory syllabus.

 The Bachelor of Teaching (Secondary)/Bachelor of Technology program at the University of Newcastle aims to develop the knowledge, skills and dispositions necessary for a successful career in teaching.
 Graduates of this program will be able to seek employment as 7-12 (Secondary) teachers in New South Wales (NSW) Government, Catholic, and Independent school sectors.
 The program aims to develop inspirational teachers who can act professionally, ethically, and effectively in their schools; insightful scholars who can engage in rational enquiry into curriculum, policy and practice; and innovative leaders who can play a constructive role in public discourse on education and other aspects of Australian society.

-This program is pending approval from the NSW Institute of Teachers.
+This program is pending approval from the Board of Studies, Teaching and Educational Standards.

 All students can now enrol in an undergraduate Diploma in Languages alongside their main degree program.
 This diploma will enhance proficiency in another language or languages, and will increase international career opportunities.
 Subject to course availability, this additional program will generally add an extra year to studies, and students will graduate with a Diploma in Languages as well as their other degree.
 Please note that all language courses are held on campus (face to face) at Callaghan.

 Current Australian Year 12 Students: Apply for entry through UAC.
 Entry based on ATAR or equivalent.
 Non school leavers and previous Australian Year 12 students: Apply for entry through UAC.
 Entry based on:

 - Overseas qualifications considered equivalent to Australian qualifications.

 - Relevant vocational experience.